 Winners of two section awards qualify for the Regional Roll of Honour that is published in the Yearbook.

-It is important that the Show Secretaries send the results to David Sill so these exhibitors who have won more than two awards can be recorded.
+It is important that the Show Secretaries send the results to Ian Allonby, so all exhibitors who have won more than two awards can be recorded.

-Any affiliated show or Breed Club is entitled to offer Voucher Cards for Best in Show, Best Opposite Sex, Best Eggs and Best Waterfowl at its main show.
-These cards entitle the winner of five Best in Show or Best Opposite Sex cards to an award.
+Any affiliated show or Breed Club is entitled to offer PCGB rosettes and Voucher Cards for Show Champion, Reserve Show Champion, Best Eggs and Best Junior.
+These cards entitle the winner of five Show Champion or Reserve Show Champion cards to an award.